Scille/parsec-cloud/docs/rfcs/1012-parsec-auth.md

   > Another approach would be to use the password as a symmetric key to encrypt a randomly generated private key that is sent alongside the public key.
   > But we would lose that property.

-  For Fido2, the private already exists in the fido2 device so we use it directly.
+  For FIDO2, the private key already exists in the FIDO2 device so we can use it directly.

   > [!NOTE]
   > Should verify if it's possible to use fido2 to encrypt random blob of data.

-- A symmetric key (`SYM_KEY`) that is generated during the account creation at the end by the client.
+- A symmetric key (`SYM_KEY`) that is generated client-side at the final step of the account creation.
   It's encrypted with `PUB_AUTH_KEY` and then uploaded to the service.

 > [!CAUTION]